 CORID Application and Approval Procedures

-- Access to the CORID website is via the HSConnect website.
-Create a HSConnect account to login.
-Permission to access CORID is required the first time accessed.
-Contact CORID Administrator to request access.
+- Access to the CORID application is via HSConnect.pitt.edu > CORID link.
+Create an HSConnect account to login.
+The CORID application is a restricted site and permission to access CORID is required.
+Contact the CORID Administrator to request access.

 - Complete the appropriate CORID application (Research or Clinical Training) .

 - A signed letter of support from the department chair or division chief is required and printed on departmental letterhead .
 Only letters saved as a PDF format can be uploaded inorder to complete and submit the CORID application.
-Sample letters are under Help/FAQ tab on the CORID website.
+A sample letter of support is available under Help/FAQ tab on the CORID overview page.

-- Submission of an Annual Renewal Request is required prior to expiration date.
+- Submission of an Annual Renewal Request is required prior to expiration date of the current CORID application.
 E-mail reminders are automatically sent to the Principal Investigator, Course Director or approaved designee 30 days prior to the CORID expiration date.
 Annual approval is required to continue the activity.